close to the Soho gay village, the West End and Covent Garden

 Just a 5-minute walk from the Soho gay village, the ultra-chic Covent Garden Hotel is surrounded by fine restaurants, boutiques and nightlife.

 Guest rooms feature free WiFi, flat screen TV and fully stocked minibar.
 Many rooms have views over London’s rooftops.

-Many famous landmarks are located in this area, such as The London Eye, Tate Modern, the Royal Festival Theatre as well as a range of restaurants & cafés along The Queen’s Walk, a pedestrian route that runs alongside the river.
+Many famous landmarks are nearby including The London Eye, Tate Modern, the Royal Festival Theatre as well as plenty of restaurants & cafés along The Queen’s Walk, a pedestrian route that runs alongside the river.